janicaleksa/real-estate-reservation-app/README.md

 # real-estate-reservation-app
-Application for renting and advertising real estates
+APIs of application for renting and advertising real estates